Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

               </module>

-Your statement may be multiline.
+Your statement may be multi-line.

               // This code is copyrighted